Bentkowski Tenement

-The Bentowski Tenement (Kamienica Bentkowskiego) is a four-storey neoclassical tenement house in Warsaw, Poland, located at 49 New World Street, within the neighbourhood of North Downtown.
-It was originally built in the early 1820s, and was later rebuilt in the 19th and 20th centuries.
+The Bentowski Tenement (/pl/; Kamienica Bentkowskiego) is a four-storey neoclassical tenement house in Warsaw, Poland.
+It is located at 49 New World Street, within the neighbourhood of North Downtown.
+The building was originally constructed in the early 1820s, and was later rebuilt in the 19th and 20th centuries.
 Currently, it houses the seat of the Polish Economic Society.
-The building is included on a heritage list.
+The building is included on a regional heritage list.

 History

-The tenement house was built between around 1820 and 1822, as a residence of historian and linguist Feliks Jan Bentkowski.
-It was designed by architect Hilary Szpilowski.
-In the second half of the 19th century, a sculptor Adam Zelt lived in the tenement house.
-The building was rebuilt in the 19th century, and again at the beginning of the 20th century.
+The Bentkowski Tenement was built between around 1820 and 1822, as a residence of historian and linguist Feliks Jan Bentkowski, and was designed by architect Hilary Szpilowski.
+In the second half of the 19th century, a sculptor Adam Zelt resided in building.
+It was rebuilt in the 19th century, and again at the beginning of the 20th century.

-On 12 November 1943, during the Second World War, in front of the building German soldiers executed 20 prisoners of Pawiak.
-The event is commemorated with a plaque on its façade.
-The building was burned down and partially demolished during the conflict.
+On 12 November 1943, during the Second World War, German soldiers executed 20 inmates of the Pawiak prison in front of the building.
+The event has been commemorated with a plaque installed on its façade.
+The building was burned down and partially demolished during the Warsaw Uprising.
 It was rebuilt between 1947 and 1949, in accordance to the design by Zygmunt Stępiński and Mieczysław Kuźma.

-In 1965, the tenement house, together with its garden and fence, was entered into the heritage list.
+In 1965, the building, together with its garden and fence, was entered into a regional heritage list.
 Currently, it housed the seat of the Polish Economic Society.

 Characteristics

 The tenement house is built on a rectangular plan.
-In the central part of the façade there are four Doric semi-columns.
+The central portion of its façade features four Doric semi-columns.
 It is an 11-axis and 2-bay building, with a balcony on the first floor, located above the entrance gate.